ArturoDent/find-and-transform/README.md

   }
 }
 ```

+> Note that `removeDigits` above sets `"replace": ""` but only `triggerSearch` - no `triggerReplaceAll`.
+Unlike `findInCurrentFile`, which edits the document directly, `runInSearchPanel` only fills in the Search panel's Find/Replace fields; `replace` has no effect on the file(s) until a real "Replace All" actually fires (either you click it yourself, or `triggerReplaceAll` is set for that search).
+See the "Other defaults" section of [Search using the Panel](searchInPanel.md) for the rules on `replace`/`triggerReplaceAll`, especially with multiple, chained searches.

 > If you do not include a `title` value, one will be created using the name (like `removeDigits` in the last example immediately above.
 Then you can look for `Find-Transform:removeDigits` in the Command Palette.
 Since in the last example a `title` was supplied, you would see `Find-Transform: Remove digits from Art....` in the Command Palette.
 All the commands are grouped under the `Find-Transform:` category.